 If you understand art instantly, without strain, the artist is trying to sell you something.
 (You can trust me.
 That's been my trade for a long time.)

-That's an important discussion, but for another time.
-Let's talk about ideologies with big-time names.
-Look at the art of National Socialism, the Roman Catholic Church, or Communism.
+Particularly important when you have an ideology to sell.
+Look at the art of National Socialism, the Roman Catholic Church, Evangelicalism, Neoliberalism, or Communism.
 There's no doubt what they're selling.

 The builders designed the grand plaza, one assumes, for military parades.
 Nowadays, it hosts events like the finals of the World Strongman's Champions League in June 2010, won handily by Serbian favourite Ervin Katona.
 You can see the Memorial in the background here and here.